 While it can be a real hassle there are a few steps we can take to reduce or even eliminate fogging.
 Hopefully, our explanation of why goggles become fogged and our tips on how to prevent fogging will help you have a nice clear day out on the mountain.

 Do you have any tips on how to prevent ski goggles from fogging?
-We’d love to hear from you, so please leave your comments if you would like.
+I’d love to hear from you, so please leave your comments below.